|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Weekly Technical Indicators: [See TROW weekly technical indicators chart] Weekly Williams' Percentage Range and Lane's Stochastic are overbought.
-Use the Technical Stock Screener to see the list of stocks with overbought weekly Williams' Percentage Range and Lane's Stochastic.
-Oscillators are designed to signal a possible trend reversal.
-They can act as alerts and should be taken in conjunction with other technical analysis tools.
-Oscillators can be used to confirm other technical signals.
-Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
-The weekly MACD line is above its signal line since May 23, 2025.
-This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is relatively high, but getting smaller.
-It indicates that the current medium-term uptrend is still strong, and momentum is beginning to wane.
+Weekly Technical Indicators: [See TROW weekly technical indicators chart] Weekly technical indicators are neutral.
+The weekly MACD line is below its signal line since October 24, 2025.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term downtrend is getting weak.
 Use the following link to access a MACD help.

 Daily Technical Indicators: [See TROW daily technical indicators chart] Daily technical indicators are neutral.
-During the last week, daily Lane's Stochastic signal line (%D) has moved below overbought area.
-Such crossover is considered a bearish signal.
 During the last week, daily MACD line has moved below its signal line.
 Such crossover is considered a bearish signal.
 During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
 A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
+The distance between the Bollinger Bands (3.59%) is close to one year low (4.29%).
+It is 65.19% lower than one year average.
+It indicates the period of low volatility of the stock price, and it is considered a buy signal for the option traders.
+The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
+The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
+Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.

 | |